 This story comes from Netflix, whose services run on a large, distributed system, and serve customers across the globe at all hours of the day.
 Such a complex, interconnected and interdependent structure means something can always go wrong-hardware will fail, software will be imperfect, the electrical grid will act unexpectedly, users will surge without warning.
 To get ahead of the unpredicted and the undesired, Netflix introduced failures, over and over again, through system development and into operations.
-This practice is called chaos engineering.

-The government runs similar services keeping the citizens of the United States safe across many large, distributed systems serving national security professionals across the globe at all hours of the day.
-In addition to the routine hiccups from complex and interconnected infrastructure, our national security assets are routinely targeted for disruption by others.
+This practice is called chaos engineering.2 the globe at all hours of the day.
+In addition to the routine hiccups3 from complex and interconnected infrastructure, our national security assets are routinely targeted for disruption by others.
 Introducing chaos engineering tools and practices to secure, on-demand communications networks can ensure that the missions relying on those networks remain resilient even under attack.